Ayo (song): Composition

 "Ayo" is a "synth-laced", pop soundtrack delivered over an uptempo beat, further described as a "club banger" and a "light-hearted party anthem".
 The bassline is reminiscent of Brown's previous hit "Loyal" (2014) which was also produced by Nic Nac.
-David Drake of Complex described the song's production as "replete with an echoing 'I neeeed you' helium vocal" and compared its musical vibe to the original version of Nicki Minaj's “Truffle Butter” (2014), while contributors at The Singles Jukebox noted its "rave-like sample gasps" and techniques seemingly borrowed from "British pop-house beat constructionists".
+David Drake of Complex described the song's production as "replete with an echoing 'I neeeed you' helium vocal" and compared its musical vibe to the original version of Nicki Minaj's “Truffle Butter” (2014), while contributors at The Singles Jukebox noted its "rave-like sample gasps" and techniques seemingly borrowed from "British pop-house beat constructionists".On "Ayo", Chris Brown sings the hook and second verse, Tyga raps the first verse, and both artists rap on the final verse.

 The song opens with a hook sung by Brown followed by Tyga rapping the lines, "Aye babe, this my new s— / I'm the black Richie Rich with the roof missing / If it don't make dollars, don't make sense / Z, wake up like I gotta get it."
 As the track progresses and the two trade verses, Tyga's rhymes cover the subjects of "money, cars, and his many sexual escapades" while Brown's melodies discuss "his flashy lifestyle and his brief stint in rehab".
 Concerning the overall mood of the song, Daryl Nelson from The Boombox wrote that it has a "true summertime feel" and "evokes thoughts of warm sunshine, blue skies and good times."